 Jak Rapmund had spent years as a self-taught artist, before entering into a Bachelor of Fine Arts at VCA in 2018.
 He has worked across many mediums, including drawing, murals, tattooing, printmaking and painting, and while Rapmund’s focus has been predominantly on tattooing since 2012, it is now shifting back towards mural work and painting, to develop a more focused practice that is wholly his own.

+I am an indigenous Ngarabal man.
+My culture and my expression are an integral part of who I am.
 I am self-taught and have been developing my craft all my life, however I have only been pursuing visual arts professionally for 2 years.
 My goal is to connect people to their inner dialogue and to provoke discourse on these thoughts we hide from.

+I strive to convey who we are as a society, and the effects of colonialism on my country and my culture.
 Art creates a space where I can scream without making any sound, and unlike my music this allows me to target a very unique internal energy which otherwise would be left dormant.
 I am inspired by street art, abstract works and traditional art of my aboriginal culture.
 Whether you see tragedy or beauty in my work is all about the individual.